 Are there words used, … that is seldom or hardly used in normal conversations, … that need explaining?

 Is it understandable, … or is it ambiguous, vague, uncertain, complex, convoluted, confusing?

 Is the meaning of a term or concept clearly defined and explained,

 using Bible passages ?

-Can they link the illustration to the message?
+Can they link the images, illustration, example, personal story to the message?